 Puppies need to eat more often than adult dogs because they are growing so quickly.
 A good rule of thumb is to feed your puppy three to four times a day.
 As your puppy gets older, you can start to space out their meals and eventually transition to twice-a-day feedings.

 When it comes to finding the best kibble for your young puppies, there are a few things you need to take into account.
 The first is what kind of ingredients are in the kibble.
-You want to make sure that the kibble you choose has high-quality ingredients that will provide your puppies with the nutrients they need.
+You want to ensure that the kibble you choose has high-quality ingredients that will give your puppies the nutrients they need.
 Another thing to consider is how small the pieces of kibble are.

 Newborn puppies have very small mouths and can’t handle large pieces of food.
 You’ll also want to find a kibble that’s easy for them to digest.
 Puppies have sensitive stomachs, so it’s important to find a kibble that won’t upset their tummies.